 Variant

-Super VC10 is the representative branch of the Vickers VC10 family, capturing the stretched branch most associated with BOAC’s mainline use.
+Super VC10 is a retired member of the Vickers VC10 family, known for the stretched branch most associated with BOAC’s mainline use.

 Specifications